 Continues the study of basic Italian conversation using practical vocabulary and regular and irregular verbs in the present and past tenses.
 Stresses oral and written communication.
 Reading and writing for comprehension incorporate information about the culture and customs of Italy.
 It corresponds to the second year of High School Italian.

-3 Intermediate Italian I (5) UC:CSU
+Intermediate Italian I (5) UC:CSU

-Prerequisite: Italian 2 or two years of high school Italian with a grade of "C" or better.
+Prerequisite: Italian 2 or two years of high school Italian with a grade of

-Recommended: Eligibility for English 28.
 Note: Concurrent enrollment in Italian 8 is strongly recommended for non-native speakers.